josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 It sounds silly, but in late 2017/early 2018 when I was launching the last site, I was in a very, very different place in my life and in my career.
 (I was neither a dad nor a full-time developer at the time, as the main examples.)
 The old look was fine, but it didn't feel like it represented who I am as well as it could anymore.

-<Callout>The old look was fine, but it didn’t feel like it represented who I am as well as it could anymore.</Callout>
+<Callout>The old look was fine, but it didn’t feel like it represented who I am as well as it could&nbsp;anymore.</Callout>

 Naturally, being a designer and a font hoarder, I spent days scouring my library, comparing typefaces and pairings before eventually settling on _Pensum Display Basic_ and _Averta Standard_ as the new typefaces of choice (along with _MonoLisa_ as the font used for code).
 You can see them all and try them out on the [/uses](/uses) page.